joeberkovitz/qgis-nautical/index.md

 other than the Pan tool.

-To zoom the map in and out, use exactly the same technique you would use to scroll any window up (zooming out) or down (zooming out).
-This technique varies from computer to computer.
+To zoom the map in and out, use exactly the same technique you would use to make any window *scroll up* (which causes QGIS to zoom out) or *scroll down* (zoom in).
+The exact technique varies from one computer to another.
 On most trackpads, dragging two fingers up or down works for this.
-On a mouse that has a mechanical scroll wheel, the wheel does the trick.
-Hold down Command (Mac) or Alt (Windows) to zoom more slowly.
+On a Windows-style mouse that has a mechanical scroll wheel, the wheel does the trick.
+Hold down the Command (Mac) or Alt (Windows) key to zoom more slowly.

 You can also type a scale directly into the **Scale** control at the bottom of the window.